Follow Mary Casanova on Facebook. Skype information

 Casanova grew up in a family of ten children in St. Paul, Minnesota.
 In a bustling camp-like atmosphere, Casanova found that writing became her voice.
 "Words are my paintbrush," she explains, "my way of exploring the world around me."

-Mary’s series, Dog Watch (Simon and Schuster) is based on her northern Minnesota village where dogs are allowed to roam free—as long as they don't get in trouble.
-If they get in trouble, they earn a sticker on their page at the village clerk's office; too many stickers and a trouble-making dog must remain at home. ’I never know where the next story will come from.
+Mary’s series, Dog Watch (Simon and Schuster) is based on her northern Minnesota village where dogs are allowed to roam free — as long as they don’t get in trouble.
+If they get in trouble, they earn a sticker on their page at the village clerk’s office; too many stickers and a trouble-making dog must remain at home.
+“I never know where the next story will come from.
 It’s a delight when the stories come right from this corner of the world I call home.”
-She makes her home in a 100-year old house on Rainy Lake with her husband, Charles, and their three “above average” dogs and spends free time with their horses Midnight, Sable, and Ginger.
+Mary makes her home with husband, Charlie, in a little red cabin on 60 acres with a dozen chickens, two cats, one dog, and two horses.
+They share the land with the “Borealis” wolf pack.

-From Mary: Why I Write
+Why I write

-Ever since high school—when I discovered the power of words—I wanted to be a writer.
+Ever since high school — when I discovered the power of words — I wanted to be a writer.
 In required essays and in my journal writing, words were my paintbrush, a way of interpreting the world and exploring my thoughts.
 I found my voice and discovered my dream of writing books for children.

 When it comes to writing for children, I'm passionate about two things: writing books that matter and writing books that kids can't put down.
 I want kids to pick up my books and enjoy reading them from cover to cover, page by page, chapter by chapter.
 I strive to hook them firmly, like a fish on a line, and pull them all the way in.